piyushrungta25/bf-rs/README.md

 3. The biggest performance gain over the naive implementation was caching the loop start and end index so that input file is scanned only once.

+## License

+Licensed under GPLv3.
+Sample programs are largely written by other authors and are under other licenses.